 A wise person once said “dysfunctional family is redundant.”
 I know my extended family includes its share of characters and I’m sure yours does, too.

-You spend most of the year (hopefully) insulated from family shenanigans, but when everyone from alcoholic Uncle Milt to judgy cousin Carrie is devouring turkey around your dining room table, it can get a little dicey.
+You spend most of the year (hopefully) insulated from family shenanigans, but when everyone from loudmouth Uncle Milt to judgy cousin Carrie is devouring turkey around your dining room table, it can get a little dicey.

 To that end, here are 7 tips for dealing with difficult family members on Thanksgiving (or at any family gathering, for that matter):